 We are impacted by global commodity and financial markets that remain subject to heightened levels of uncertainty and volatility.
-While inflation continues to affect certain aspects of our business, the extent of its impact decreased in the first quarter of 2024 compared to 2023.
+While inflation continues to affect certain aspects of our business, the extent of its impact decreased in the first half of 2024 compared with 2023.
 Continued oil production curtailment agreements among the Organization of the Petroleum Exporting Countries ("OPEC") plus other non-OPEC oil producing countries (collectively referred to as "OPEC+"), instability in the Middle East, economic and trade sanctions associated with the wars between Russia and Ukraine and Israel and Hamas, United States Federal Reserve monetary policy, shipping channel constraints and disruptions, and changes in global oil inventory in storage have driven commodity price volatility, contributed to instances of supply chain disruptions and fluctuations in interest rates, and could have further industry-specific impacts that may require us to adjust our business plan.
-For additional detail, please refer to the Risk Factors section in Part I, Item 1A of our 2023 Form 10-K. Despite continuing uncertainty, we expect to maximize the value of our high-quality asset base and sustain strong operational performance and financial stability.
+For additional detail, please refer to the Risk Factors section in Part I, Item 1A of our 2023 Form 10-K, and Exhibit 99.2 to our Current Report on Form 8-K filed with the SEC on July 18, 2024.
+Despite continuing uncertainty, we expect to maximize the value of our high-quality asset base and sustain strong operational performance and financial stability.
 We remain focused on returning capital to stockholders through cash flow generation.